Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/fuwawa-c2d7.md

 Fuwawa was happy.
 It was a special day, and she wouldn’t trade it for the world.

 [Today was a special day](#embed:https://www.youtube.com/live/eKVBp9EgDLc?t=9576)

+But something felt... off.

+> However, the words that were repeated today "Nothing stays pure" still rings within me...
+What did that mean...
+What is pure?
+What is... stained...